 Limitations

-• Single zone only — you cannot cook two things at different temperatures simultaneously
+- Single drawer only, so you cannot cook two foods at different temperatures at the same time.

 Best Air Fryers Under £100